Grammar:

 Nobody comes here, do they?

-Someone stole my purse, didn’t they?
+Someone stole my purse, didn’t

 dare and need (anomalous finites) have these tags: